 2. Dark Wood Cabinets with Decorative Tile Backsplash and Walnut Countertop

 Want this look without gutting your walls?
 Peel-and-stick tile in a graphic pattern does the job for a fraction of the cost.
 It’s removable, affordable, and looks great when you pick the right pattern.
-Pair it with open shelving so the tile stays visible and the wall reads as one intentional composition.

 3. Laundry Closet with Bold Wallpaper, Wood Shelving, and Labeled Felt Bins